 Given that the data are structured as a quarterly panel, the month and year when a job begins allow us to accurately pinpoint the first full quarter of earnings under the new employer.
-In Section 3.1, I will use this information to properly measure the share of transitions with earnings cuts (ECUT share).23
+In Section 3.1, I will use this information to properly measure the share of transitions with earnings cuts (ECUT share).22

-Second, the linked LEHD-NSCG data with identified motivations for transitions enable a detailed examination of ECUTs and their relationships with subsequent transitions and earnings dynamics.
+Second, the linked NSCG-LEHD data with identified motivations for transitions enable a detailed examination of ECUTs and their relationships with subsequent transitions and earnings dynamics.
 Without distinguishing transition motivations, observed post-transition earnings may obscure the rational basis of the initial transition decision.
 For instance, individuals transitioning for non-pecuniary reasons may follow distinct post-transition earnings trajectories compared to those motivated by pecuniary factors.
-Likewise, workers transitioning due to workplace conditions may have a lower likelihood of subsequent transitions than those driven by pecuniary incentives.
-Analyzing ECUTs solely through post-transition earnings could yield misleading conclusions, as aggregate earnings dynamics may mask significant heterogeneity in transition motives.
-Therefore, identifying the motivations for initial transitions is essential for accurately linking ECUTs to future earnings outcomes and the probability of subsequent transitions.
+Likewise, workers transitioning due to workplace conditions may changes resulting from endogenous choices and external shocks.